makinacorpus/drupalindustry.recipe.drush/README.txt

 * the "distribution" contains tests on environment setup and compatibility, such as the SQL server availability (assert that the SQL configuration is ok) or cron jobs.

-TODO
-====

-* Create a proof-of-concept distribution.
-Install procedure works.
-* Create templates and tools to generate brand new distributions.